RadoTheProgrammer/tetris/README.md

-This is the game tetris that I made with pygame.
+This is a home-made game tetris that I made with pygame.

+1. Clone the repo: `git clone https://github.com/RadoTheProgrammer/tetris`
-Before running it, install the dependencies: `pip install pygame numpy`
+2. install the dependencies: `pip install pygame numpy`

-To try it, run `main.py`
+3. run the file `main.py`